cspotcode/wsl-interop/README.md

 Calling Linux binaries from Windows requires calling `bash.exe -c "linuxCommand arg1 arg2 arg3"`
 The argv array must be bash-escaped and then Windows-escaped.

+*TODO implement this; explain further*
+Windows processes launched from WSL do not terminate when the equivalent Linux process is terminated.
+Our shim `win` command should handle SIGTERM and somehow send a termination signal to the Windows process.
+Does Windows have an equivalent of SIGTERM?

 ## WIP

 * [x] Powershell cmdlets for path conversion